sc3/sc3/README.md

 # How do I join?

-Come to OpenHack at FreeGeek Chicago, every Wednesday night from 6pm-8pm at 3411 W. Diversey.
+Come to OpenHack at FreeGeek Chicago, every Saturday from 1pm-5pm at 3411 W. Diversey.
 Details available on the [FreeGeek Chicago calendar](http://freegeekchicago.org/calendar).

 # Our goals